The original concept (1989)

 The last couple of years have been pretty neat and shown continued strength and a lot growth.
 The advent of all the Internet self review sites (yelp, etc) have brought an unexpected customer to Friscos.
 As mentioned before, Our “word of mouth” flavor, location, and quirkiness is more of a fit for people who know about us.
 It’s not like that anymore.
 We have tons of people arriving just based on reviews at these sites.
 Still great comments and a lot of out of state return customers as well as the continued support from the local community.

 Our menu has grown from several items to 60 something.
 Exploded Potatoes are still a staple on the menu.
-I don’t remember who, but one day in 1992, I handed a customer a 2oz sample of my “new creation“.
-This year we sold 50 tons of exploded potatoes.
-It blows me away.
 Friscos is still casual, kid friendly, and still plays the music one click from being to loud.
 We still do not have a hostess, ketchup, or french fries.
-The staff is awesome and proud.
-We make almost everything by hand, everyday.
+The staff are awesome and proud.
 We roast our own meats.
 Bake our own hams and chicken.
 We grill a lot of fresh steaks and chicken and buy fresh produce daily.
 Our menu changes slightly a lot and we create new foods all the time.
 Frederick has continued to embrace us and allowed for more of a San Francisco style menu development. (kind of)